themanual/ebooks/issue-4/EPUB/html/content/author-4-article.md

 Today, as I work primarily on apps for mobile and tablet devices, these projects feel like completely different territory.
 Different languages, values, behaviors, and new subtle protocols.
 If you’re making something that will exist within a computing or social ecosystem, whether it’s an app intended for a smartphone or a tumblr blog intended for the tumblr dashboard, the platform is a culture.
 The information architectures, the interface artifacts, the social objects, have been shaped by us and, in turn, shape our behavior.
 This is true for the web-as-interface, but what I was bearing witness to in my work at the *Times*, what we’ve all been participating in, has been a shift from a single dominant digital culture, the web, to an explosion of digital cultures.

-If we want what we make to feel relevant, indigenous, and thoughtful, then it’s crucial that we understand cultural differences in order situate our creations within it.
+If we want what we make to feel relevant, indigenous, and thoughtful, then it’s crucial that we understand cultural differences in order to situate our creations within it.

 ## Listening Noises And Subtle Protocol